ArrushC/ArrushC/README.md

 ## Things about me

-I am a human being and I can enjoy conversations about STEM, food (including vegeterianism), gaming, sport, debateful and serious topics.
+I am a computer science enthusiast and I enjoy conversations about STEM, food (including vegeterianism), gaming, sport, debateful and serious topics.
 A surprising fact that you might have not known about me is that I like to watch TV series a lot.

 #### Hobbies
 I have some hobbies too!
-- Chess (Rated 1400-1550)
+- Chess (Rated 1400-1500)
 - Swimming

 #### Programming Languages